nschonni/cordova-docs/articles/cordova-security/cordova-security-auth.md

     For documentation that shows similar steps, see the [Getting Started Tutorial](https://azure.microsoft.com/en-us/documentation/articles/app-service-mobile-cordova-get-started/).
 You can skip the section on downloading the client app.

-    >**Note**: You can follow steps described in the [Getting Started Tutorial](https://azure.microsoft.com/en-us/documentation/articles/app-service-mobile-cordova-get-started/) to download the Azure sample, but if you use the getting started sample instead of the Azure connected services sample, you must take extra steps to add required plugins, to add push notification code, and to update the Cordova version in your app.
+    >**Note**: You can follow steps described in the [Getting Started Tutorial](https://azure.microsoft.com/en-us/documentation/articles/app-service-mobile-cordova-get-started/) to download the Azure sample, but if you use the getting started sample instead of the Azure connected services sample, you must take extra steps to add required plugins, to add login code, and to update the Cordova version in your app.

 3. Watch this video to add authentication to the Azure connected services sample.
 The video shows adding authentication with Twitter, but steps are similar for other services as well.

     <a href="https://www.youtube.com/watch?v=PTrxocL2lQg" class="video" title="Add authentication to your app">![Add authentication to your app](media/cordova-security-auth/thmb-authentication.png)</a>

     To follow similar steps in the tutorial, see [How to: Authenticate users](https://azure.microsoft.com/en-us/documentation/articles/app-service-mobile-cordova-get-started-users/)

+4. Update code in the login callback function.

+    If you're not using push notifications, comment out this code.

+    ```javascript
+    // Added to register for push notifications.
+    registerForPushNotifications();
+    ```

 ##Active Directory Authentication Library for Cordova
 Active Directory (AD) provides an industry leading identity server both in the cloud and on-premises through Azure Active Directory (AAD) and Active Directory Federation Services (ADFS).
 You can securely authenticate, authorize, access information in AD, and take advantage of device level single sign on and multi-factor authentication (MFA) capabilities through the powerful Active Directory Authentication Library (ADAL) available for all major native and cross-platform mobile and server side technologies.